dmitrymomot/gokit/semver/README.md

 - Full SemVer 2.0.0 specification compliance
 - Immutable `Version` type for thread safety
 - Parse version strings with or without leading 'v'
-- Compare versions for precedence
+- Compare versions for precedence with proper prerelease handling
 - Increment major, minor, and patch components
 - Manipulate version elements independently
 - Check if a version is within a specific range